VMawson/Data_Science_Tutorials/README.md

 In this file I demonstrate some simple Statistical methods used in Data Science.

-The Descriptive stats runs through concepts such as outliers, quartiles, standard deviation, z score and data grouping using dates.
+Descriptive stats runs through concepts such as outliers, quartiles, standard deviation, z score and data grouping using dates.

+In Hypothesis testing, examples of correlation tests, parametric and non parametric hypothesis tests are demonstrated, as well as an introduction to the p value.

 Soon to be uploaded-

-Visulisation techniques, Hypothesis testing, Regression, Bayesian methods, Classification and Resampling.
+Visulisation techniques, Regression, Bayesian methods, Classification and Resampling.